 Tor would be recommended to achieve the following:

 Browsing the Web anonymously: As mentioned above, there is no sign-up process to use Tor.
 So your identity is not part of the equation.

 Accessing the Dark Web: Tor is the only way to access the Dark Web.
 A VPN won’t get you there.

-Connect to your VPN first and then launch the Tor browser.
+Connect to your VPN first, and then launch the Tor browser.
 Just be aware that doing that will severely slow down your internet speed.
 So be prepared to make that tradeoff.

-You should also use a “burner” email address not used for anything else – ProtonVPN and ProtonMail are good choices for both cases.
+You should also use a “burner” email address, not for anything else – ProtonVPN and ProtonMail are good choices for both cases.

-However, depending on what you want to achieve online, you should choose one over the other.
+However, depending on what you want to achieve online, you should choose one.
 Hopefully, this post will help you make more informed decisions about which tool to use and when.